 International Association for the Study of Lung Cancer (IASLC)

-CRAB has been an integral collaborator with the IASLC since the 1990s, and will continue this partnership through at least 2016.
-Under the leadership of IASLC CRAB gathered and analyzed data on 100,000 lung cancer cases and conducted elegant analyses of the data, culminating in an evidence-based Lung Cancer Staging System.
-This 7th revision of the tumor, node, and metastasis (TNM) staging classification system for lung cancer was adopted by Union Internationale Contra Le Cancer (UICC) and the American Joint Committee on Cancer (AJCC) in 2009.
-We are now at work on the 8th revision, due in 2016, which will be based on a combination of retrospective and prospective data collection.
-We are applying the same methodology to revise the staging for malignant pleural mesothelioma and thymic malignancies.
+CRAB has been an integral collaborator with the IASLC since the 1990s, and will continue this partnership through at least 2024.
+Under the leadership of IASLC, CRAB has gathered and analyzed data on nearly 200,000 lung cancer cases and conducted elegant analyses of the data, culminating over the years in two evidence-based revisions of the staging system for lung cancer.
+These revisions of the tumor, node, and metastasis (TNM) staging classification system for lung cancer were adopted by both the Union for International Cancer Control (UICC) and the American Joint Committee on Cancer (AJCC), in 2009 (7th edition) and 2017 (8th edition).
+We are now at work on the 9th edition, due in 2024.
+This partnership with IASLC has also resulted in a revision of the 8th edition guidelines for malignant pleural mesothelioma, based upon a collection of over 4,000 cases, as well as for thymic malignancies.
+These projects will continue through 2024 as well, informing the 9th edition staging criteria for these two less common thoracic malignancies.

 The Myeloma Institute, at the University of Arkansas for Medical Sciences, continues to be an international leader for investigations in the treatment of multiple myeloma.
 The Myeloma Institute sees more patients with myeloma and related diseases per year than any other institution in the world, and CRAB’s partnership and scientific collaboration with the Myeloma Institute continues to deepen.
 CRAB’s contributions to the Myeloma Institute projects include experimental design, data acquisition and database development, statistical analysis, interpretation, and presentation of findings.
 Advances in the treatment of myeloma during this collaboration have included the use of thalidomide, the refinement of total therapy, the identification of prognostic markers and for the first time, the use of the word “cure” for this disease in 2010.